axiomiety/axiomiety.github.io/_posts/2017-01-23-code_war-elixir.md

 The dealer is arguably the most interesting entity - this is because it has to deal with the asynchronicity of the messages.
 When it asks players for cards, the replies won't necessarily come back in the same order.

 Setting the game up however is easy.
-For simplicity we're leveraging `Process.register` so we can access the players without having to pass PIDs around.
+For simplicity we're leveraging `Process.register` so we can access the players without having to pass PIDs around (though we need to use `Process.whereis` to pattern-match in the `receive` call - there *must* be a better way).
 The tricky bit here is to make sure we wait until all players have performed the required actions before proceeding.
 For this we will introduce the concept of `count`, which keeps track of the number of replies received.
 The first two lists represent the cards laid out for each player:

 ~~~ erlang
 defmodule Dealer do